 Currently, the Activate team are working with clients to create a phased, cost-effective marketing and communications programme.
 Previous budgets and creative campaigns are being reviewed for cost, ability to be adapted and impact on footfall and customer experience.

-Phase 1 – Inform and Reassure, may well last for some time and focus solely on delivering H&S information, social distancing guidelines and welcoming customers back.
+Phase 1, Inform and Reassure, will focus on delivering health and safety information, social distancing guidelines, and welcoming customers back.
 As we move forward, Phases 2 and 3 will broaden the messaging.
 Complete with a view to the increasing frequency of visits, a variety of retailer content and offline experiential.

 The phased plan and the accompanying content will be one of our key tools as we balance the desire to increase footfall while meeting social distancing during remobilisation.